satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 9. @component @service @repositery
 10. @traditional
 11. Try chatch can run code without  catch

+Try Block Without Catch (With finally block)
+It's possible to have a try block without a catch block, and just use a finally block.
+The finally block is always executed, regardless of whether an exception was thrown or not, even if the exception is not caught.
+However, in this case, the exception will propagate if it is not caught in the try block.
+Example:

+java
+Copy code
+public class TryWithoutCatch {

+    public static void main(String[] args) {
+        try {
+            System.out.println("Before exception");
+            throw new Exception("An exception occurred");
+        } finally {
+            System.out.println("This will always execute.");
+        }
+    }
+}
+Output:

+text
+Copy code
+Before exception
+This will always execute.
+In this case, the exception is thrown but not caught.
+The finally block is executed before the exception propagates to the caller.
+The exception will propagate, and if not caught anywhere else in the program, it will cause the program to terminate with an uncaught exception.

 12. Fina finally finalized the method difference
 13. How many ways we can handle exception
 14. Sevice Registery and Service Discovery